MillionConcepts/pdr/docs/supported_datasets.md

     - VIRS EDR, CDR, DDR, and DAP
   - MLA EDR, RDR, RADR, CDR, and GDR
   - XRS EDR, RDR, and CDR
     - *note: RDR maps are defined differently in their PDS3 and PDS4 labels.
       We recommend opening them from their PDS4 labels.*
   - RSS EDR and RDR
     - *note: some EDR products (DDOR and TNF) have UNDEFINED record types in their PDS3 labels.
 We recommend opening them from their PDS4 labels.*
   - Space Weathering maps
   - MEAP electron events tables, thermal neutron map, enhanced gamma ray spectrometry data, and image cubes
   - Ground calibration data (aside from NS and MASCS)
 #### MGS
   - TES-TSDR ATM, BOL, GEO, OBS, POS, TLM, IFG and RAD (fixed-length tables only)
   - TES Thermal Inertia and Albedo maps
   - MOLA PRDR, IEGDR (v1 and v2), MEGDR, and SHADR
   - RSS most Raw Data and Science Data Products (see Known Unsupported Datasets below for excluded products)
   - RSS electron density profiles
   - MOC decompressed standard data products
   - MAG/ER fullword and high-res MAG data, omnidirectional and angular ER flux data, and the derived magnetic field map
 #### MRO
   - CRISM EDR, CDR, DDR, LDR, TER, TRDR, MRDR, and MTRDR
   - CRISM speclib and typespec tables
-  - SHARAD EDR and RDR (*note: EDR science telemetry tables will only open the "science data" column(s) and does not output the columns described in the science_ancillary.fmt)
+  - SHARAD EDR and RDR (*Note: PDR will only read the "science data" column(s) of the EDR science telemetry tables, not the columns described in science_ancillary.fmt, which may or may not actually exist.*)
   - SHARAD rgram and geom files
   - RSS ODF, RSR, RSDMAP, SHADR, SHBDR, and TPS
   - HiRISE EDRs and DTMs (*note: only the .img DTMs are officially supported*)